Umuzi-org/ACN-syllabus/content/ux-strat-bootcamp/part-one/task-two/user-flows/_index.md

 You’re welcome to do your own additional research!

 ### Expected outcomes/Deliverables
-A simple user flow diagram.
-Submit a link to figma project.
+Cearte a simple user flow diagram on Figma.
+Once completed submit a link to your figma project.